Grien25/LLVM360/README.md

 * **Runtime (`Emulator`):**
     * Provides a foundational memory manager that reserves a 32-bit address space for the game.
     * Defines the `XenonState` structure to hold the state of all CPU registers.
-    * Contains entry points and stubs for many `XboxKrnl` and `Xam` API calls, though most are not yet implemented[cite: 6, 17, 264, 288].
+    * Contains entry points and stubs for many `XboxKrnl` and `Xam` API calls, though most are not yet implemented.
     * Includes a basic framework for a DirectX 12 graphics backend and an ImGui-based debugger.

 ## Building

--   Install the LLVM 19 libraries[cite: 12].
+-   Install the LLVM 19 libraries.
 -   Set the `LLVM_DIR_INST` variable in the root `CMakeLists.txt` to your LLVM installation path.
 -   Use CMake to generate a Visual Studio solution in the `/out` directory.
 -   Build the `LLVM360.sln` solution.

 ## Contributing

 Contributions are welcome!
-Please feel free to fork the repository and submit a Pull Request[cite: 13].
+Please feel free to fork the repository and submit a Pull Request.
 You can also join the project's [Discord server](https://discord.gg/JufwFS9mmf) to discuss development.